 The panel system will convert direct current generated by the solar cell to alternating current and input into the electricity grid directly, to minimize transmission loss.
 The installation of panels as the field demo has been completed at the end of 2016 and the system is now under operation.

+The figures of the production is available on the cloud server as below.
 Please refresh your browser if the graphs are unable to display correctly.

 In order to raise students’ awareness of energy saving and environmental protection, Lee Woo Sing College installed a smart meter system in the hostel.
 This device is the first smart meter management system for hostels in Hong Kong.
-At present (until 2012), all university hostels in Hong Kong provide free electricity (except for air-conditioning).
+At present, nearly all university hostels in Hong Kong provide free electricity (except for air-conditioning).
 As the electricity is free, many students have relatively low awareness of electricity saving.
 It is common to not turn off lights, computers, or even high-power appliances before leaving the room.
 In light of that, Lee Woo Sing College designed an intelligent power reading device.

 When the student’s electricity account balance is low (less than 10 units), the reminder light in the room will light up.
 At this time, students should top-up as soon as possible, otherwise when the electricity is used up, the air-conditioning electricity will be interrupted immediately; due to safety concerns, other electricity will continue to be provided (negative electricity consumption will be deduced from the free electricity consumption next month or from hostel deposit).
 All free electricity and paid electricity can be accumulated to the next month, and the remaining paid electricity in the account can only be refunded when checking out.